DCT

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-This declaratory judgment action appears poised to center on two fundamental and distinct questions for the court:
+This declaratory judgment action appears to present two central questions for the court: